What is meant by personal information?

 What personal information do we collect about you and how do we look after your data?

-We collect personal information about you in order to deliver an effective and efficient service, and to ensure that we comply with its duties and obligations.
+The General Data Protection Regulation and the Data Protection Act 2018 defines personal data and special categories data.
+We collect personal information about you in order to deliver an effective and efficient service, and to make sure that we comply with its duties and obligations.

 The personal information we collect may include: